 1SCE - Shamoon College of Engineering, Be’er-Sheva

 This project presents a geospatial community mapping system designed to enhance urban planning by integrating local community perspectives.
 A targeted survey was distributed to residents to capture their perceptions of the community, with responses combined with demographic, geographic, and logistical data for comprehensive profiling.
 Using a GIS-based Plotly interface, the system enables users to visualize community structures, identify key characteristics, and match resources to local needs.
 A prototype of the system is currently being piloted in the city of Beer Sheva to demonstrate its functionality in a real urban environment.
-Combining data analysis and interactive design, the platform helps municipalities and emergency services make efficient decisions in routine and emergency situations.
+Combining data analysis and interactive design, the platform helps municipalities and emergency services make efficient decisions in both routine and emergency situations.

 Keywords: community, mapping, gis, interactive visualization, urban planning.